tanyaweaver/python-dev-accelerator/source/assignments/deliberate_programming.rst

     This document contains no slides.

-Read `Deliberately Practice Programming`_ by Chris Bui (internet archive link, the original is gone).
+Read `Deliberately Practice Programming`_ by Chris Bui

+.. warning:: The following is an internet archive link, the original post has been removed.

 .. _Deliberately Practice Programming: https://web.archive.org/web/20140118105145/http://christopherdbui.com/post/2014/01/05/deliberately-practicing-programming.html